GLink Entanglement Tutorial

 - Is the GLN threshold too strict?

-If all atoms appear under chain SYSTEM, your PDB may not contain explicit chain or segment identifiers.
-The calculation can still run, but adding chain identifiers is better when you need chain-specific interpretation.
+If all atoms appear under chain SYSTEM, the PDB may not contain explicit chain or segment identifiers.
+The calculation can still run, but adding chain identifiers helps interpretation when a file contains multiple chains.

-If the shell cannot find glink or glink-cluster, reinstall in the active environment:
+If the shell cannot find glink or glink-cluster, confirm that the active shell is using the Python environment where the package was installed:

 hash -r